suicvne/psp-game/initial level format.md

 function onLoad() - called when the level file is initially loaded. function onUpdate() - called whenever the level's `_update` function is called.

+# Binary Level Format 03

+First two bytes: MS (my initials)
+Short with the version: 0003
+string with name: 'kek'
+string with tileset filename: 'textures.png' (loads from res/ dir) int with width in tiles: 32 int with height in tiles: 32

+tiles stored as
+id, rotation (both shorts)
+instead of ids one after the other